 "State your business."

 "I'm here to see the Prince?"
 She answered meekly.
 Would they believe her?
 All she wore were her scrubs under her lab coat, her shoulder length hair tied loosely at the nape of her neck.
-There was no convincing anyone she was her for...carnal pleasures.
-She hoped he knew what he was doing.
+There was no persuading anyone she was here for...carnal pleasures.
+Gack.
+She hoped he knew what he was doing, because she wasn't convincing anybody.

 She nodded weakly.